code-not-found/code-not-found.github.io/_posts/json-api/2017-04-14-json-api-katharsis-spring-boot-example.md

 Katharsis comes with [out-of-the-box support for Spring Boot](http://katharsis-jsonapi.readthedocs.io/en/latest/user-docs.html#spring-integration).
 The entry point is a `KatharsisConfig` class which configures Katharsis using Spring properties.
 Additionally we have to make sure that each repository is annotated with `@Component` (as we did with the above `GreetingRepositoryImpl`).

-The below `KatharsisController` imports the `KatharsisConfigV3` which will setup and expose the resource endpoints based on the
+Spring's `@RestController` annotation is used to mark the class as a controller for handling HTTP requests.
+The `KatharsisConfigV3` import will setup and expose the resource endpoints based on auto-scanning for specific annotations in addition to some properties which we will see further below.

-The `ResourceRegistry` holds information about all the repositories registered to Katharsis.
-For our example we will expose this information as a REST endpoint using Spring's `@RestController` annotation.
+Katharsis also ships with a `ResourceRegistry` which holds information on all the registered repositories.
+We expose this information on <var>/resources-info</var> by iterating over all the entries in the auto-wired `ResourceRegistry`.

 ``` java
 package com.codenotfound.katharsis.server;